 Meet the new LUCIS director: Nathal Dessing

 Meet Nathal Dessing, LUCIS director as of 1 November 2018.
-Dessing is a lecturer for the Leiden University Centre for the Study of Religion (LUCSoR) and is the director of education at the Leiden University Institute for Area Studies (LIAS).
+Dessing is a lecturer for the Leiden University Centre for the Study of Religion (LUCSoR) and education director at the Leiden University Institute for Area Studies (LIAS).

 What is your area of research?